Last updated:

 According to the revised Pakistan 2022 Floods Response Plan, “Damage to drinking supply systems and more than 1,460 public health facilities and their contents have reduced access to safe and clean water and inhibited the provision of health services at a time of increased need.
 Women are disproportionately affected, as they typically bear the burden of tasks such as collecting water for daily household needs and caring for the sick.”

-In early February 2023, malaria and cholera remained significant public health concerns.
+In early February 2023, malaria and cholera were significant public health concerns.
 In their Feb.
 6, 2023 Situation Report, UNOCHA said high malaria positivity rates had been reported at least in 12 flood-affected districts of Sindh and Balochistan.
 Also, “sporadic cases of cholera are being reported with the potential to spread given the poor access to safe water and sanitation.”
-The floods have had a significant impact on health, particularly for children.

 According to WHO, “Pakistan is among the top 10 countries in the world with a large pool of unvaccinated or undervaccinated children and is home to more than 600,000 children who have not received a single vaccine dose.
 The recent floods have compounded the problem, further reducing access to routine immunization services, especially in flood-affected districts.”